 With consistent training, you can hone your GSD's protective instinct into a loving family dog.
 By introducing them to social interactions and a strong daily routine early, your pet avoids undesirable behaviors like reactivity and anxiety.
 Our owners comment on their pet's friendliness:

-"They are loyal to the whole household (including kids, cats, etc) and easy-going (not much makes them anxious)."
+"They are loyal to the whole household (including kids, cats, etc) and easy-going (not much makes them anxious).
+As a 'one-man' breed, they form an incredibly strong bond with their primary caregiver, but they're also great additions to family households when raised properly."
 (Lauren)

 Whether you're adopting a shepherd puppy or a grown adult, training is a large part of owning a high-energy breed like this.
-When you fail to train your dog properly, they're more likely to display undesirable behaviors like resource guarding, excess barking/anxiety, and so on.
-Providing stimulating activities is a great first step, but this needs to be paired with the right training.
+When you fail to train your dog properly, they're more likely to display undesirable common behavior like resource guarding, excess barking/anxiety, and so on.
+Providing stimulating enrichment activities is a great first step, but this needs to be paired with the right training.

 GSDs benefit from lots of praise and positive reinforcement.
 Here's what our community recommended based on their experience with their own dog: